-Amended regulations Revised matters "Administrative Provisions on the Registration of Foreign-Funded Partnership Enterprises" (March 2010) ★ The provisions prohibit the establishment of foreign-funded partnership enterprises for industries requesting a foreign capital ratio or industries using the statements such as "limited to equity joint ventures," "limited to contractual joint ventures," "limited to equity joint ventures or contractual joint ventures," "Chinese partner shall hold the majority of shares" or "Chinese partner shall hold the relative majority of shares."
+Amended regulations Revised matters Establishment of a company, performance requirements, etc. "Administrative Provisions on the Registration of Foreign-Funded Partnership Enterprises" (March 2010) ★ The provisions prohibit the establishment of foreign-funded partnership enterprises for industries requesting a foreign capital ratio or industries using the statements such as "limited to equity joint ventures," "limited to contractual joint ventures," "limited to equity joint ventures or contractual joint ventures," "Chinese partner shall hold the majority of shares" or "Chinese partner shall hold the relative majority of shares."
 A revision was made on March 1, 2014 related to the change of the management method of all companies including domestic companies from the annual inspection method to the annual report method, however no substantial changes were made.
 Circular of the General Office of Circular of the General Office of the State Council on the Establishment of Security Review System Regarding Merger and Acquisition of Domestic Enterprises by Foreign Investors (February 2011) ★ A security review system for mergers and acquisitions of domestic enterprises by foreign investors is established.
 The National Development and Reform Commission and the Ministry of Commerce are to lead the initiative in cooperation with related government agencies, depending on the related industries and fields of the merger or acquisition.
-Establishment of a company, Provisions on Implementation, by the Ministry of Commerce, of the Security Review System for Merger and Acquisition of Domestic Enterprises by Foreign Investors (August 2011) ★ The provisions stipulate the procedures to be followed when the Ministry of Commerce implements the security review system for mergers and acquisitions of domestic companies by foreign investors. performance requirements, etc. Notice on Further Improving Management Measures Concerning Foreign-invested Companies by Ministry of Commerce and State Administration for Foreign Exchange (December 2011) ★ The circular prohibits use of domestic loans of foreign-funded investment companies for reinvestment in China. ★ With the approval of a local foreign exchange bureau, foreign-invested companies may directly use their legitimate income obtained in China for reinvestment in China.
+Provisions on Implementation, by the Ministry of Commerce, of the Security Review System for Merger and Acquisition of Domestic Enterprises by Foreign Investors (August 2011) ★ The provisions stipulate the procedures to be followed when the Ministry of Commerce implements the security review system for mergers and acquisitions of domestic companies by foreign investors.
+Notice on Further Improving Management Measures Concerning Foreign-invested Companies by Ministry of Commerce and State Administration for Foreign Exchange (December 2011) ★ The circular prohibits use of domestic loans of foreign-funded investment companies for reinvestment in China. ★ With the approval of a local foreign exchange bureau, foreign-invested companies may directly use their legitimate income obtained in China for reinvestment in China.
 (Conventionally, income could be used for reinvestment in China only after registering capital) Measures for Handling Complaints of Foreign- invested Enterprises (October 2020) ★ China's Ministry of Commerce provided the rules on handling complaints to government institutions by foreign-invested enterprises aimed at strengthening protection of interests of foreign-invested enterprises and improving the investment environment. ★ National Center for Complaints of Foreign-Invested Enterprises was established within the Investment Promotion Agency of the Ministry of Commerce, and the counters in charge are opened in each province, municipality, and self-governing district (the Measures provide that a counter in charge of handling complaints shall be established in provinces and higher level governments).
 Measures for National Security Review of Foreign Investment (January 2021) ★ China's Ministry of Commerce and National Development and Reform Committee promulgated the rules on security review when foreign-invested enterprises make investments in China in accordance with the Foreign Investment Law and the National Security Law. ★ The scope of application is provided to be "military-related matters, important agricultural products related to national security, critical energy and resources, manufacture of critical equipment, important infrastructure, important transportation services, important cultural products and services, important information technologies and internet products/services, important financial services, key technologies, and other important fields", but the specific scope is unclear.

-$(Note)\ For\ major\ trade-related\ investment\ measures\ amended\ in\ or\ before\ 2009,\ see\ the\ 2013\ Report\ on\ Compliance\ by\ Major\ Trading\ Partners\ with\ Trade\ Agreements\ -\ WTO,\ FTA/EPAs,\ and\ BITs\ -.$
+(Note) For major trade-related investment measures amended in or before 2009, see the 2013 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPAs, and BITs -.